sulu/sulu/UPGRADE.md

 ### Contact and Account API

 The APIs on `/admin/api/contacts` and `/admin/api/accounts` now use an array of IDS for their `categories` instead of returning resp. passing an entire object.
+In addition to that it also uses IDS instead of objects for the `country` and `addressType` property.

 ### SuluKernel::construct changed